 - Red or pink skin

 Third-degree burns are more serious than the previous two types of burn injuries.
 They are also called full thickness burns because these burns extend through every layer of your skin.
 You should seek medical attention immediately following a third-degree burn.
 Victims suffer third-degree burns from open fires, hot surfaces, and explosions.

 - Heavy damage on outer layer of skin

 Fourth-degree burns are the most serious burns you can suffer.
 Fourth-degree burns extend through your skin into the fat, muscle, and bones.
 You must seek immediate medical attention after these burns because you will likely require skin grafts, surgery, and more.
 In some cases, you may need amputation.

 - Black, charred skin

-- Loss of function at the site of the burn
+- Loss of function or sensation at the site of the burn

 Collecting Damages After Your Atlanta Burn Injury